What is San Francisco Night Ministry (SFNM)?

 CPE is an intensive program, both in terms of hours and pastoral formation / emotional work.
 Please weigh your commitments carefully.

-Part-time, 20-25 hour/week (on average) “extended” unit programs occur over approximately 18-21 weeks.
+Part-time, 20-25 hour/week (on average) “extended” unit programs occur over approximately 18-21 weeks, though we are also running some "winter" units over 27-30 weeks.
 Every effort is made to accommodate the daytime schedules of students, many of whom continue to work or go to school during an extended unit program.
 Please note that even part-time CPE is an intensive emotional and formation experience.
 Students are advised against having any more than one other significant outside commitment aside from CPE (e.g,. work, school, internship, etc.).
 The first several weeks of the extended program involves more intensive orientation activities.
 Thereafter, group work and seminars occur on 1-2 afternoons per week, between the hours of 2PM - 6PM on Tuesdays, Wednesday, and Thursdays, depending on the particular program.
 Individual education and clinical hours are tailored to each student, with the understanding that all CPE hours are completed by the end of the program.

 Who supervises the CPE units?